nomorechokedboy/dotfiles/README.md

-# My dotfiles for manjaro - archlinux environment
+# My dotfiles for linux environment with nix/home-manager